-- Interns must complete 12 weeks in the classroom before substituting. - Interns are eligible to substitute a maximum of 10 times for their mentor teacher.
+- With approval from their supervising professor, interns can apply to substitute for their mentor teacher. - Interns should follow the substitute hiring process after the school year begins. - Interns are eligible to substitute a maximum of 10 times for their mentor teacher.